- Target disease: human African trypanosomiasis (sleeping sickness)

-In 2018, recruitment of patients continued with 191 patients enrolled to date, including 148 late stage-2 patients.
-Three new clinical sites in Democratic Republic of Congo (DRC) – Nkara, Kimpese, and Bagata – were added to the already active sites (Katanda, Isangi, Roi Baudouin Hospital in Kinshasa, Dipumba, N’gandajika, Masi Manimba, Kwamouth, Bandundu).
-A new site also opened in Guinea (Dubreka).
+In 2018, recruitment of patients continued with 189 patients enrolled by the end of the year, including 155 patients with late stage-2-disease, and the target enrolment of 210 patients reached by March 2019.
+Four new clinical sites in the Democratic Republic of Congo (DRC) were added to the already active sites (Katanda, Isangi, Roi Baudouin Hospital in Kinshasa, Dipumba, N’gandajika, Masi Manimba, Kwamouth, Bandundu) and a new site was opened in Guinea (Dubreka).

 Recruitment continued in the DR Congo with the inclusion of 76 patients (out of a target of 210) at eight clinical sites, including new sites in Bandundu and Kinshasa (Roi Baudouin Hospital), in addition to Katanda, Isangi, Dipumba, N’gandajika, Masi Manimba, and Kwamouth.
 One site (Bolobo) was closed in December 2017.
 Three more sites will open in 2018, including one in Guinea.
 The submission of a regulatory dossier to the European Medicines Agency under Article 58 is planned for 2021.